emmadigital/austinlaw/content/pages/helmet-donations.md

 <!--EndFragment-->

-Every helmet can keep a child safe from a head injury. â€œItâ€™s our hope that these helmets will reduce or eliminate the risk of head injuries in children on a bicycle,â€ said Andrew.
+Every helmet can keep a child safe from a head injury.
+Our hope that these helmets will reduce or eliminate the risk of head injuries in children on a bicycle, said Andrew.

 According to the American Association of Neurological Surgeons, Cycling was the top sport for head injuries for kids under ages 14 and under.